Turn an evaluated LLM change into an immutable release bundle, promote it through measured traffic, and roll back without losing lineage.

 | Tokenizer and prompt version | Change the text the model sees |

-| Policy version | Decides when evidence is sufficient to serve |
+| Policy and corpus versions | Decide which evidence is available and when it's sufficient to serve |

 | Serving image and schema | Change runtime behavior and API compatibility |

-| Evaluation-suite hash | Identifies the test set that justified promotion |
+| Evaluation-suite hash and evaluator version | Declare the comparable scoring contract required before promotion |

 Start with two full bundles. stable represents what's serving today. candidate changes the evidence gate after the profiled BF16 training run has passed outside the previous lesson's blocked fixture.